Tyrrrz/CliWrap/Readme.md

         .Add(10));
 ```

 When using the second approach, CliWrap builds the string automatically, appending individual arguments and escaping any special characters that need to be escaped.
-In general, this approach is more preferable to the first one because you don't have to worry about formatting.
+In general, this approach is more preferable than the first one because you don't have to worry about formatting.

 You can also configure other aspects, such as environment variables and working directory: